 Later is the turn of gastronomy: different ancestral foods are arranged in a large table waiting to be named and recognized as the representative dish of this year’s maize gathering.
 There are so many varieties, colors and flavors that the winner’s choice becomes a real challenge.
 The women who have been cooking are in most cases accompanied with children on their backs or between their skirts who with large eyes look attentively and nervously at each person who tastes the food they have prepared.

 Then comes the awaited moment for lunch where the men serve out of large pots the food amidst smiles and jokes that are made to each other throughout the process, in a space of healthy joy and coexistence.

 At the end of the day recognition is made to those who participate and the winners are chosen, who are given prize calls and sheep, which are received with great joy and emotion, where the common language of so many people with different origins is evidently the smile, that gives way to the copying rain that each group retires running and grateful to take shelter and then return for hours on the way to the high mountains where they continue their lives, protecting their knowledge and traditions recognized as cultural heritage of humanity: Loa Nation Qeros.

-At the end of the day, the winners are chosen and recognition is given to those who participate and the winners are chosen, who are given as a prize some llamos and sheep, which are received with great joy and emotion.
-The common language among so many people of different origins is obviously the smile.
-An intense rain arrives to close the day, causing each group to retreat running to shelter and then return for hours walking on the way to the high mountains where their continue with their day-to-day lives, protecting their ancestral knowledge and traditions recognized as cultural heritage of humanity: The Qero Nation.
+At the end of the day, the winners are chosen and recognition is given to those who participated.
+The winners receive llamas and sheep, which are accepted with great joy and emotion.
+The common language among so many people of different origins is the smile.
+An intense rain arrives to close the day, causing each group to retreat running to shelter and then return for hours walking on the pathway to the high mountains where they continue with their day-to-day lives, protecting their ancestral knowledge and traditions recognized as cultural heritage of humanity: The Qero Nation.